janlelis/irbtools/README.md

 Improves Ruby's IRB with:

 - a default configuration
-- better syntax highlighting of result objects
+- improved syntax highlighting of result objects
-- helpful methods for debugging and introspection
+- helpful commands and utilities for debugging and introspection

 ## Setup